Improvisational theatre: Notable contributors to the field

 In the late 1990s, Matt Besser, Amy Poehler, Ian Roberts, and Matt Walsh founded the Upright Citizens Brigade Theatre in New York and later they founded one in Los Angeles, each with an accompanying improv/sketch comedy school.
 In September 2011 the UCB opened a third theatre in New York City's East Village, known as UCBeast.

-Hoopla Impro are the founders of the UK and London's first improv theatre.
+Hoopla Impro are the founders of the longest running improv theatre in the UK.
 They also run an annual UK improv festival and improv marathon.

 In 2015, The Free Association opened in London as a counterpart to American improv schools.

+In 2016, The Glasgow Improv Theatre started putting on shows and teaching classes at The Old Hairdresser's bar in Glasgow, growing the improv scene in Scotland.

+In 2017, Bristol Improv Theatre (BIT) became the first permanent venue in the South West dedicated to improvisational theatre.
+The Bristol Improv Theatre, was founded in 2012 and had been hosting shows, workshops and festivals across various Bristol venues before finding a home at The Polish Ex-Servicemen's Club in Clifton, Bristol since 2013.
+Through crowdfunding, fundraising events and private investment, the BIT took over the building and reopened the venue as the Bristol Improv Theatre on the 3rd March 2017.

-Gunter Lösel compared the existing improvisational theater theories (including Moreno, Spolin, Johnstone, and Close), structured them and wrote a general theory of improvisational theater.
+Gunter Lösel compared the existing improvisational theatre theories (including Moreno, Spolin, Johnstone, and Close), structured them and wrote a general theory of improvisational theatre.

 Alan Alda's book If I Understood You, Would I Have This Look on My Face? investigates the way in which improvisation improves communication in the sciences.
 The book is based on his work at Alan Alda Center for Communicating Science at Stony Brook University.
-The book has many examples of how improvisational theater games can increase communication skills and develop empathy.
+The book has many examples of how improvisational theatre games can increase communication skills and develop empathy.